Mo-way/c-abbrevs/README.md

 # c-abbrevs
-Abbreviations commonly used in C / Linux code.
+Abbreviations commonly used in C / Linux Kernel code.

 I couldn't find this ressources on the web.
 If you found it, I'd be more than happy if you open an issue with the link!
 Thanks.